The Ashtray: Critical reception

 Max Nicholson of IGN gave "The Ashtray" a score of 7.7 out of 10, stating that though the episode has a "middling C story", overall it "was bolstered by a clever use of story structure and much needed character development for Lily."
 Farihah Zaman of The A.V.
 Club gave the episode a B. Kevin Fitzpatrick of ScreenCrush gave it a positive review, albeit with reservations, stating that the episode's use of multiple perspectives is overall "a tried and true formula for tonight's 'How I Met Your Mother,' but one showing as much gray hairs as The Captain himself."
-Alexander Lowe of We Got This Covered also gave the episode a positive review, writing that though it had a "weak" storyline, "On the whole, this was an enjoyable episode delivered in classic How I Met Your Mother fashion..."
 Alan Sepinwall of Uproxx expressed that the episode "wasn't great, but it was at least a reminder of the structural cleverness 'HIMYM' has played with at its best."

 Phoebe Reilly of Vulture gave the episode one out of five stars, panning the episode's flashback-based storyline which she called "flimsy" and "irrelevant".